adamjmosebach/pokedex/README.md

 - Good-Weak dropdown animation
 - Pokedex cover image when page first loads
 - Music when page first loads (then stops when you enter site)
+- Be able to select pokemon by type
 - A personality test to deterine which pokemon you are most like (this is a reach goal)

 ## Project Schedule